 library(ranger)

-data_fifa <- fifa20$data[!colnames(fifa20$data) %in%
+data_fifa <- fifa20$data[

 data <- na.omit(cbind(data_fifa, target = fifa20$target))

-rf1 <- ranger::ranger(target~., data = data, max.depth = 10, num.trees = 10)
+rf1 <- ranger::ranger(target ~ ., data = data, max.depth = 10, num.trees = 10)

 unified_model1 <- unify(rf1, data)

-shaps1 <- treeshap(unified_model1, data[1:2,])
+shaps1 <- treeshap(unified_model1, data[1:2, ])

 #>